smguilia/overview-1/certifications.md

 # Getting certified in {{site.data.keyword.cloud_notm}}
 {: #cloud-certifications}

 Are you looking to get certified in {{site.data.keyword.cloud}}?
 Whether you're a developer or architect, you can certify your cloud skills.
+To view a full list of available certifications, see [Role-Based Certifications](https://www.ibm.com/training/cloud/jobroles){: external}.
 {: shortdesc}

 ## Foundations certification